Recap: Art City Austin 2017

 New to the festival this year was a Community Preview Night and VIP Collectors Preview Reception Sponsored by West Elm, Vault Fine Arts Services and Sterling Events.
 Art Alliance Austin raised funds through their Amplify Austin campaign to share 2,000 complimentary tickets with various community organizations in Austin to attend the event and kick off the Art City weekend.

-Art City Austin welcomed over 125 individual artists from across the country to showcase their works on the beautiful festival grounds of the Palmer.’
+Art City Austin welcomed over 125 individual artists from across the country to showcase their works on the beautiful festival grounds of the Palmer.
+Visit our blog for interviews with a few featured Art City Austin Artists.

 Curated Tours and Art Talks took place throughout the weekend at the Art City Fair located inside of the Palmer Event Center and featured work from galleries across Texas including Art Palace, Bale Creek Allen Gallery, Cindy Lisica Gallery, CAMIBAart Gallery, Cinnabar Gallery, Circuit 12 Contemporary, Co-Lab Projects, The Public Trust, Yard Dog Art Gallery, Dimension Gallery, Hello Studio, Modern Rocks Gallery, OFG.XXX, David Shelton Gallery, Photo Méthode Gallery, Wally Workman Gallery, ICOSA, Steidel Fine Art, Yvonamor Palix Gallery, Devin Borden Gallery, and grayDuck Gallery.